-Figure 6-8.
-Replacing a Power Supply
+Figure 6-12.
+Installing the Power Supply and Dummy Cover

 BIOS

 7-1 Introduction

 This chapter describes the AMI BIOS Setup utility for the X9QRiF/X9QR7-TF/X9QR7-JTF.
 It also provides the instructions on how to navigate the AMI BIOS Setup utility screens.
 The AMI ROM BIOS is stored in a Flash EEPROM and can be easily updated.